plut/InfinityEngine.jl/README.md

 Current status: **very limited use cases**.
 This can currently load, display and (sometimes) edit items and dialogs.
+It is not yet possible to define a mod.

 **This is currently limited to BGEE, BG2EE and EET games.**
 Adding support for other IE games is a (long-term) goal